The Study Hubs at each campus are well-equipped learning centres offering a wide range of resources to assist you with your studies.

 We all have moments of doubt when faced with our assignments – How do I start?
 Where can I research the topic?
 How should it be set out?
 What format does it need to be in?
 How can I be sure there are no errors?
 How can I improve my study skills?

-For this reason, we have set up a Success Zone at each Study Hub to help you overcome small or large hurdles and succeed in your studies.
+For this reason, we have Success Zones to help you overcome small or large hurdles and succeed in your studies.

-The Study Hub team has a lot of expertise to share with you.
-Do come and visit us to maximise your success by asking for help!
-Below is an idea of the sort of help we can provide:
+The Study Hub team has a lot of expertise to share with you so get in touch to maximise your success by asking for help!

 - How to get started with research and your assignments